praveen24sriv/React/README.md

 - it is used to increase modularity on code
 - helping us to test our code better and increasing the efficiency
 - it is created normally as another js functio inside utils folder
+- to make our program follow SINGLE RESPONSIBILITY PRINCIPLE.